Richard Thomas (actor): Acting career

 In 1987, he appeared on stage in Philadelphia and Washington, D.C., in the one-man tour-de-force Citizen Tom Paine (playing Paine "like a star-spangled tiger, ferocious about freedom and ready to savage anyone who stands in his way," in a staging of Howard Fast's play set in the bicentennial year of the United States Constitution).
 In 1990, he joined with Nathan Lane at the Mark Taper Forum in Los Angeles for Terrence McNally's The Lisbon Traviata in the role of Stephan.
-In 1993, he played the title role in a Shakespeare Theater stage production of Richard II in Washington, D.C.
+In 1992 he played the role of Gary Brown on the film A Thousand Heroes the disaster of United Airlines flight 232, in 1993, he played the title role in a Shakespeare Theater stage production of Richard II in Washington, D.C.

 Thomas starred in the ABC TV movie Death in Small Doses, directed by Sondra Locke.
 He starred with Maureen O'Hara and his It co-star Annette O'Toole in the Hallmark Channel movie The Christmas Box in 1995.

 Thomas appeared in a quartet of performances at the Hartford Stage in Connecticut including Hamlet (1987), Peer Gynt (1989), Richard III (1994) and Tiny Alice (1996).
 In 1997 and 1998, he played degenerate Joe Greene in two episodes of Touched by an Angel and four episodes of Promised Land.

 In 2001, he appeared in London's West End in a theatre production of Yasmina Reza's Art with Judd Hirsch.
 He also appeared on the New York stage in The Public Theater's production in Central Park of As You Like It in 2005, Michael Frayn's Democracy on Broadway in 2004, and the Primary Stages' off-Broadway production of Terrence McNally's The Stendhal Syndrome in the same year.

 He hosted the PAX TV series It's a Miracle.
 He starred in the series Just Cause in 2003 for the PAX TV network.

 In 2005, he appeared in the Richard Greenburg Broadway debut of A Naked Girl on the Appian Way.